Useful information and frequently asked questions for visitors coming to Halifax, Nova Scotia.

 A. Fire, Police, Medical, and the Royal Canadian Mounted Police (RCMP) can all be reached by dialing 911.

-A. Free Wifi is available at the Halifax Regional Library and at the Halifax International Airport.
+A. Free Wifi is available at the Halifax International Airport.
 In Halifax you will find that most coffee shops, libraries, cafés, and hotels offer Wifi Internet access to patrons.

 A. Cellular and mobile devices are popular in Nova Scotia.
-There are several major mobile service providers including Bell Aliant, Rogers Wireless, Eastlink, Telus Mobility, and Virgin Mobile.
+There are several major mobile service providers including Bell, Rogers Wireless, Eastlink, Telus Mobility, and Virgin Mobile.